goats-pager/file-management/scripts/notes.md

 Innovation distinguishes between a leader and a follower.
 Data Pipeline Predictive Analytics A/B Testing API CI/CD To be the best, you must be able to handle the worst.
 Artificial Intelligence Version Control Database Cloud WebSockets Opportunities don't happen.
 You create them.
+Dream big and dare to fail.
+Big Data UX Optimization Distributed Systems Success doesn’t just find you.
+You have to go out and get it.
+Success is not in what you have, but who you are.
+Opportunities don't happen.
+You create them.
+Machine Learning A/B Testing